Violence erupts in May Day protests in Paris, marchers criticise re-elected Macron | Politics

 Police fired tear gas to push back black-clad anarchists who ransacked business premises in Paris on Sunday during May Day protests against the policies of newly re-elected President Emmanuel Macron.
 Thousands of people joined May Day marches across France, calling for salary increases and for Macron to drop his plan to raise the retirement age.

-Most were peaceful but violence broke out in the capital, where police arrested 45 people, including a woman who attacked a fireman trying to put out a fire, Interior Minister Gerald Darmanin told a news conference.
-Eight police officers were injured, Darmanin added.
+Most were peaceful but violence broke out in the capital, where police arrested 54 people, including a woman who attacked a fireman trying to put out a fire, Interior Minister Gerald Darmanin said on Twitter.
+Eight police were injured, he added.
 Clashes with police broke out at the start of the march near La Republique Square and when it reached La Nation Square in eastern Paris.

 "Black Bloc" anarchists ransacked a McDonald's restaurant on the Place Leon Blum and trashed several real estate agencies, breaking their windows and setting garbage bins on fire.
 Police responded by firing tear gas.

 About 250 rallies were organised in Paris and other cities including Lille, Nantes, Toulouse and Marseille.
-In the capital, trade unionists were joined by political figures - mostly from the left - and climate activists.
-In all, more than 20,000 people took part, up from 17,000 last year, the interior minister said.
+Overall 116,500 people demonstrated across the country, including 24,000 in the capital, the interior ministry said.
+In Paris, trade unionists were joined by political figures - mostly from the left - and climate activists.

 The cost of living was the main theme in the presidential election campaign and looks set to be equally prominent ahead of June legislative elections that Macron's party and its allies must win if he is to be able to implement his pro-business policies, including increasing retirement age to 65 for 62 "It is important to show Macron and the whole political world that we are prepared to defend our social rights," Joshua Antunes, a 19-year-old student said.
 He also accused the president of "inactivity" on environment issues.